rkruk/gmail-dmarc-automation/README.md

 This Google Apps Script automates the entire workflow of collecting, parsing, storing, summarizing, and archiving DMARC aggregate reports received via email.
 It is designed for domain administrators, security teams, and anyone who needs to process DMARC XML reports at scale, with zero manual intervention.

 **Key Features:**
+- Fully hands-off: zero manual steps after setup
-- Automatically labels and processes all new DMARC report emails in Gmail
+- Automatically labels, processes, and archives all DMARC report emails in Gmail
 - Robustly extracts and parses DMARC XML data (including from ZIP/GZ attachments)
+- Deduplicates reports to prevent double-processing
-- Appends processed data to a Google Sheet
+- Stores parsed data in a Google Sheet ("DMARC Reports" tab)
+- Enriches data with country (GeoIP) and plain-language failure reason
-- Generates a professional summary sheet with charts and tables
+- Provides a professional "Summary" sheet with actionable, enterprise-level reporting, including:
+  - Aggregated tables (by org, IP, domain)
+  - DKIM/SPF pass/fail rates
+  - Dynamic, well-placed charts
+  - Date-range and multi-month filtering
+  - Drill-down hyperlinks for quick investigation
+- "Dashboard" sheet with KPIs and trendline charts
+- "Config" sheet for report recipients and retention settings
+- "Help" sheet with usage and glossary
-- Exports monthly CSV archives to Google Drive
+- Monthly archiving to new sheets and automatic CSV export to Google Drive
+- Scheduled PDF summary report sent via email to recipients
-- Cleans up processed emails after 7 days
+- Cleans up processed emails after 7 days and purges old data per retention policy
-- Fully automated via time-driven triggers
+- No logos or branding images for a clean, professional look
+- Easy to deploy and use for non-technical stakeholders

 ---

 ## Why Use This Script?

-- **No manual steps:** All DMARC report handling is fully automated.
+- **Truly automated:** All DMARC report handling is fully automated, including enrichment, archiving, and reporting.
-- **Handles real-world DMARC formats:** Supports .xml, .zip, and .gz attachments from all major DMARC senders.
-- **Deduplication:** Never processes the same report twice.
-- **Professional reporting:** Summary sheet with charts for quick insights.
+- **Enterprise-ready:** Summary and dashboard provide actionable insights for security and compliance.
+- **No logo/branding clutter:** Clean, professional, and organization-neutral.
 - **Mailbox hygiene:** Automatically deletes processed emails after 7 days.
 - **Easy to deploy:** Just copy, configure, and set up triggers.